MatteoGabriele/vue-gtag/README.md

 # vue-gtag

-Global Site Tag plugin for Vue
+Global Site Tag plugin for Vue 2

 The global site tag (gtag.js) is a JavaScript tagging framework and API that allows you to send event data to Google Analytics, Google Ads, and Google Marketing Platform.
 For general gtag.js [documentation](https://developers.google.com/analytics/devguides/collection/gtagjs), read the gtag.js developer guide.

-## Vue 3 update
-Released Vue 3 compatible version on this new repo https://github.com/MatteoGabriele/vue-gtag-next and you can install the package under `vue-gtag-next`.
-I will release it under the `vue-gtag` package once Vue will officially release version 3 as latest version.
-If you have any feedback, please consider opening an issue on https://github.com/MatteoGabriele/vue-gtag-next/issues :pray:

 ## Requirements